MSarmadMz/MSarmadMz/README.md

  #                                                                                                   Hi 👋, I'm Sarmad Randhawa

-###                                                                                                   DevOps Intern | CS Undergrad
+###                                                                                                   CS Undergrad

-- 🔭 I’m currently working as a DevOps Intern @Bytewise Limited, Islamabad.
-- 🌱 I’m currently learning to be a Data Scientist with Python.
 - 📫 You can reach me at : sarmadmz282@gmail.com

 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: Python is a Coding Lang and has No VENOM.
+- ⚡ Fun fact: My Python has No VENOM.